Strawberry Sourdough Cinnamon Rolls

 Step-By-Step Instructions for Strawberry Sourdough Cinnamon Rolls

-Step 4 – Assemble the Rolls: Spread strawberry filling evenly over the dough, roll into a log from the short side, seal, and cut into 12 even rolls.
+Step 3 – Assemble the Cinnamon Rolls: Turn the dough onto a lightly floured surface and roll it into a 12×24-inch rectangle.
+Spread strawberry filling evenly over the dough, roll into a log from the short side, and seal.

 Strawberry Sourdough Cinnamon Rolls FAQs